 - Support for VLTI proposals: For VLTI users needing assistance to prepare their VLTI proposals, the community-supported VLTI Expertise Centres distributed throughout Europe can offer in-depth support.
-They also offer support for observation preparation, advanced data reduction and analysis. - Users are encouraged to submit proposals whose targets are observable from early October till November (around RA=0h) as this range is usually undersubscribed. - From Period 112, ESO introduces the extended configuration A0-B5-J2-J6, offering the longest baselines on the VLTI platform.
-It is offered for single-field operations with all instruments.
-Due to the redundancy with the Astrometric configuration, the current large configuration A0-G1-J2-J3 will no longer be offered.
-The current Astrometric configuration is renamed "Large". - Relocation configurations: For operational reasons, observations may take place on relocation configurations during a transition between two standard configurations.
+They also offer support for observation preparation, advanced data reduction and analysis. - Relocation configurations for VLTI-AT: For operational reasons, observations may take place on relocation configurations during a transition between two standard configurations.
 A criterion of at least 50% baseline length overlap will be used.
-This scheme will be primarily used for imaging runs.
-The overlap in baseline length between standard and relocation configurations is detailed in the VLTI Configurations Overview webpage.
+This scheme